Tariq-Mehmood-Malik/Docker/docker-compose.md

 `ports`: defines the custom ports to run the container

-`working_dir` is the current working directory for the service container
+`working_dir`: is the current working directory for the service container

-`environment` defines the environment variables, such as DB credentials, and so on.
+`environment`: defines the environment variables, such as DB credentials, and so on.

-`command` is the command to run the service
+`command`: is the command to run the service

+`volumes`: to attached named volume or bind mount with container.

+`my_volume`: named volume created by docker.

+`depends_on`: This ensures that app starts only after mongo is initialized

 <br>
 ### How to run the multi-container